mkht/PSOpenAI/Docs/Start-ThreadRun.md

 ### -Format
 Specifies the output format of this function.
-- `default` will only outputs text message.
+  - default will only outputs text message.
+  - json_object enables JSON mode, which guarantees the message the model generates is valid JSON.
-- `raw_response` returns raw response content from API.
+  - raw_response returns raw response content from API.

 ```yaml
 Type: String